hlandau/ncdocs/domain-names.md

     object.
 The exception to this is where the specification for a specific type of item explicitly specifies an alternate merge rule, in which case that rule must be applied for items of that type.

+    Except where otherwise specified, for the purposes of precedence, an item is considered to be present if it is specified in the object, regardless of the semantic nullity expressed by the value.
+For example, an "ip" item with an empty array as its value is considered to be present for the purposes of precedence.

+    This principle is extended to the value `null`; this constitutes an exception to the previously stated general rule that an item with a value of `null` is processed equivalently to the absence of that item.
+Thus an item with a value of `null` is considered to be present for the purposes of precedence.
+For example, if an imported domain specifies an item type of "info", the importing domain can nullify this by adding an item type of "info" with value `null`.

     It is permissible for an imported object to itself import other objects.
 However, a limitation on the degree of recursion is imposed.
 The degree of recursion is